astropy/astropy/docs/vo/validator.rst

  'http://archive.stsci.edu/kepler/confirmed_planets/search.php?']

-Validate only the URLs found above without verbose outputs or multiprocessing, and write results in 'subset' sub-directory instead of the current directory:
+Validate only the URLs found above without verbose outputs (except warnings that are controlled by :py:mod:`warnings`) or multiprocessing, and write results in
+'subset' sub-directory instead of the current directory:

 >>> with REMOTE_TIMEOUT.set_temp(30):